Skip to content

 ],

-Use Multiple Database Connection
+Use Multiple Database in Laravel

 Next, we have created config and connection details in config successfully. now we will see to use these connection using multiple ways and methods in migration, model, controller, db query builder and controller itself.